Meet The Team

 Design Lead: Web & Graphic Designer

-Amoni is a website design and development manager, creating digital experiences for a wide range of brands in varied industries including local government, tourism, hospitality, financial services and not for profits.
+Amoni (she/her) is a website design and development manager, creating digital experiences for a wide range of brands in varied industries including local government, tourism, hospitality, financial services and not for profits.

 With a background in fine art photography, she uses graphic design with current trends in technology to deliver accessible, aesthetic and unique web-based experiences for Learning Consent.